Generalized splines on arbitrary graphs: Definitions and foundational results

 We stress that the map $\phi_2$ is a ring {\em automorphism}.
 This ensures that $\phi_2$ induces a map on the set of ideals $\phi_2: \mathcal{I} \rightarrow \mathcal{I}$ and that the diagram in Equation \eqref{equation: commutative diagram} is well-defined.
 The content of the definition is that the diagram commutes.

-Many interesting homomorphisms of edge-labeling graphs arise when $\phi_2: R \rightarrow R$ is the identity homomorphism.
+Many interesting homomorphisms of edge--labeled graphs arise when $\phi_2: R \rightarrow R$ is the identity homomorphism.
 Indeed, when $R$ is the integers, this is essentially the only case.
 However, some rings $R$ have very interesting automorphisms: for instance, when $R$ is a polynomial on $n$ variables, the symmetric group on $n$ letters acts on $R$ by permuting variables.
 This induces an important action in equivariant cohomology, which is substantively different from a closely related action induced by the identity ring automorphism \cite{T2}.
-Our first proposition confirms that the ring of generalized splines is invariant under edge-labeled isomorphisms.
-More precisely, when two graphs are edge-labeled isomorphic, any generalized spline for one graph will be a generalized spline for the other.
+Our first proposition confirms that the ring of generalized splines is invariant under edge--labeled isomorphisms.
+More precisely, when two graphs are edge--labeled isomorphic, any generalized spline for one graph will be a generalized spline for the other.